Business Model Lab: Free tool to do and share Business Canvas Model

 To facilitate this, the canvases worked can be saved in the browser and facilities are included to share the canvas or copy the address to the clipboard.

 An important feature is the possibility of calculating the balance.
 If you define the size of the markets, you can associate different monetization mechanisms to the revenue streams (subscription, sale without variable cost, ...).
-This, together with the structural costs, let us to have an estimate of how good the business under study is.
+This, together with the structural costs, let us to have an estimate of how good is the business.

 The other important feature is collaborative development.
 To do this, just pass the canvas link to another partner and the collaborative mode is automatically enabled.
 Now they can work together even if they are thousands of kilometers away.